-Sternbergia lutea are autumn-flowering bulbs that come from Greece and the eastern Mediterranean, where they are baked in the hot dry summer weather.
-Plant them in a warm sunny spot, ideally near a warm wall, and shield them from winter weather.
-Give them good drainage, too.
+Sternbergia lutea is an autumn-flowering bulb native to Greece and the eastern Mediterranean, where it bakes in the hot dry summer weather.
+Plant in a warm sunny spot, ideally near a warm wall, and shield from winter weather.
+Ensure good drainage.

 More plants for autumn colour

-Acers put on a spectacular show in autumn – discover 10 acers to grow.
+- Acers put on a spectacular show in autumn

 - Dahlias will continue to flower until the first frosts, if regularly deadheaded and fed